 The parties divorced.
-Each party kept their own retirement assets.
+Each party kept its own retirement assets.
 Each waived an interest of any kind in the other’s retirement assets.

 Ex-husband died after the divorce.
 He never executed a document changing the ex-wife as the beneficiary to his 401(k) account.

-Ex wife filed a petition to be named the beneficiary of the 401k account.
-The trial court entered judgment in favor of the executor and against decedent’s ex-wife.
+The ex-wife filed a petition to be named the beneficiary of the 401k account.
+The trial court entered judgment in favor of the executor and against the decedent’s ex-wife.
 She appealed.